Advisory Council Bios

 Amy Miller is the Director of the Division for Academic Success at Virginia Commonwealth University.
 She received her Bachelor of Science degree in Psychology and her Master of Science degree in Rehabilitation Counseling from Virginia Commonwealth University.
 She is a Certified Rehabilitation Counselor and Certified Rehabilitation Provider.
 In her current position, Amy provides disability and academic support services for health sciences students.
 Prior to coming to VCU, Amy worked as a Lead Vocational Rehabilitation Counselor for 18 years with the Virginia Department of Aging and Rehabilitative Services.

-Program Manager, CTI and Secondary Transition Specialist, Virginia Department of Education
+Secondary Transition Specialist, Office of Special Education Instructional Services, Virginia Department of Education

 Virginia Department of Education as a Specialist, providing technical assistance in secondary transition, graduation and diploma options, and credit accommodations: pathways to the standard diploma.
 Marianne serves on a number of committees and councils including The Virginia Intercommunity Transition Council, Virginia’s Collaborative for College and the Community Integration Implementation Team.
 Marianne started the I’m Determined project as an initiative to fulfill a recommendation from Governor Warner’s Olmstead Commission.
 She was appointed by both Governor Warner and Governor Kaine to serve on the State Rehabilitation Council.
 Marianne has been a member of the Council for Exceptional Children for the past 18 years.
 Marianne has served on the Executive Board for both the Virginia Division on Career Development and Transition and the Virginia Association for Career and Technical Education.
 She was the recipient of the Donn Brolin Award for State Leadership and Services in Transition in 2011.